EugenBobrowski/debug-tool/readme.txt

 This is tool that help developers and administrators easier getting information.

 The debug bar is available on front side for everyone if WP_DEBUG is true.
-If you are admin you can call bar on any page by keys Ctrl+Alt+Shift+D.
+If you are admin you can call bar on any page by keys Ctrl+Alt+D.

 = Features: =